Best Mouse Jiggler Apps for Mac and MacBook (2026)

 3. Jiggler (Stick Software)

-That's about it.
-No conditions, no scheduling, no menu bar presence.
-The codebase isn't actively maintained, and the developer has noted it's legacy software.
-It still works on recent macOS versions, but don't expect updates or new features.
+That's it.
+No conditions, no scheduling, no menu bar icon.
+The developer calls it legacy software.
+Still runs on recent macOS but don't expect updates.

-Good if you want free and minimal.
-Not great if you need any kind of intelligence about when to jiggle.
+Fine if you want free and minimal.
+Not much help if you need any kind of intelligence about when to jiggle.

 4. Amphetamine

-Free — Amphetamine isn't really a mouse jiggler.
-It prevents sleep at the system level using the macOS power management API.
-But it does have an optional "periodic mouse cursor movement" feature buried in its settings.
+Free.
+Not really a mouse jiggler.
+Amphetamine prevents sleep at the system level through the macOS power management API.
+It does have an optional "periodic mouse cursor movement" option buried in settings, but that's not its focus.

-Amphetamine's real strength is its trigger system: activate based on USB/Bluetooth devices, VPN connections, Wi-Fi networks, IP addresses, running apps, and more.
-If you need that level of trigger granularity and don't specifically need mouse movement, Amphetamine is excellent.
+Where Amphetamine shines: its trigger system.
+Activate based on USB devices, Bluetooth connections, VPN, Wi-Fi networks, IP addresses, running apps.
+If you need that kind of trigger depth and don't specifically need mouse movement, it's excellent.

 Which one should you pick?